 Cenovus Energy Centre

-The Cenovus Energy Centre is the smallest building of the Trades and Technology Complex.
-At approximately 40,000 square feet, it houses the Power Engineering Technology (PET) and Process and Power Operations programs.
-The building is named after Canadian oil company Cenovus who donated $3 million towards the construction of the Complex.
+At approximately 40,000 square feet, the Cenovus Energy Centre it houses the Power Engineering Technology (PET) and Process and Power Operations programs.
+The building is named after Canadian energy company Cenovus which donated $3 million towards construction of the Trades and Technology Complex.

 Clayton Carroll Automotive Centre